At Command in Linux

 /etc/at.deny file exists

-and is empty, which means that all users can use the
+and is empty, meaning that all users can use the

 at command.
 If you want to deny permission to a specific user, add the username to this file.